DLSU-Manila-LBYCP12/SanTayoKakain/README.md

 # SanTayoKakain
-LBYCP12 Project by Isobe and Navarro
+LBYCP12 Project by Isobe, Navarro and Or

 ![Screenshot](StartPage.png)